istefanis/lti-freq-domain-toolbox/README.md

    ```
    to load the package, and run with ```Ctrl+R```

-5. Type in the interactions (right/lower part of the screen):
+5. Type in the interactions / REPL (right/lower part of the screen):
    ```
    (run-examples)
    ```